techidaily/site-games-able/source/_posts/perfect-pitch-turn-off-series-s-shakes.md

  With**Turn on vibration** unchecked and disabled, your current controller**Profile** will have vibration universally disabled no matter what game or app you use on your Xbox.
 Inversely, if you ever want to re-enable vibration, simply go back into**Vibration settings** and ensure**Turn on vibration** is selected.

  If you ever switch your controller**Profile** or reset a**Profile** to default settings, your vibration preferences would be overwritten.
-In this case, you would need to[configure your Xbox Series X|S controller](https://www.makeuseof.com/configure-xbox-series-s-x-controller/) again to ensure vibration is disabled.
+In this case, you would need to [configure your Xbox Series X|S controller](https://www.makeuseof.com/configure-xbox-series-s-x-controller/) again to ensure vibration is disabled.

 ## Customize Your Xbox Wireless Controller to Suit You